rt2zz/redux-persist/README.md

 2. It's rehydrated but I don't see my persisted data.

-- Check your **persistCombineReducers** key config if you are accedentially blacklisting it or whitelisting the wrong key.
+- Check your **persistCombineReducers** key config if you are accidentally blacklisting it or whitelisting the wrong key.